 Palm Beach Atlantic University takes another step in its commitment to remaining on the leading edge of higher education technology with the launch of the University’s free mobile app: Palm PBA

 "The app was designed with the PBA student in mind and to augment our general internal communications capabilities," said Vicki Pugh, University vice president for Development.
 "However, we hope PBA parents, alumni, prospective students, donors and all those with an interest in PBA will find it useful and convenient."

-Palm PBA currently is available for smart phones and tablets running Android 4.3+ and iOS 6 and 7.* A version for Blackberry (BB 5+) soon will be released and a version for Windows-based devices will be available this summer.
+Palm PBA currently is available for smart phones and tablets running Android 4.3+, iOS 6 and 7* and Blackberry (BB 5+).
+A version for Windows-based devices will be available this summer.

 Palm PBA can be downloaded FREE at:

 "I think we all can agree that the communications landscape is becoming increasingly dispersed," said PBA’s Director of Technology Support and Media Services Jason Thomas, who was the project manager.
 "Palm PBA puts the University in a position to communicate with students, faculty, alumni and others where they live – on their mobile devices."

 Palm PBA is launching with 23 “applets” that perform a variety of functions including: